-It’s likely that in addition to paint, you’ll need some newspaper, paint brushes and a mask – especially if you’re planning to spray your furniture.
+Whether your painting furniture, a shed or fencing, you’ll need paint, some newspaper, paintbrushes and a mask – especially if you’re planning to spray your furniture.
 So let’s get creative and add some colour!

-When you have your bed then you need to fill the centre area with soil.
-Next, add seeds and water.
-Raised beds allow for intensive gardening with plants spaced so close together that the leaves of fully grown plants touch.
+After building your bed, you next need to fill it with soil.
+With it topped with soil, add seeds and then, water.
+Raised beds allow for intensive gardening, allowing you to space plants close together so that the leaves of fully grown plants touch.

 Fill a glass container about 1/3 of the way with glass marbles or decorative rocks.
-Using a clear glass will enable you to watch the roots develop.
+Clear glass will enable you to watch the roots develop.